jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   (ASN, [@!RFC5396]) holder cryptographically asserts about the provider AS for that ASN.
 * X.509 Resource Certificate ([@!RFC6487]) where the issuer grants the subject a right-of-use for the listed IP addresses and/or autonomous system numbers.
-* BGPSec Router Certificate ([@!RFC8209]) where an ASN(s) holder cryptographically asserts that a router holding the corresponding private key is authorized to emit secure route advertisements on behalf of the AS(es) specified in the certificate.
-This profile extends the X.509 Resource Certificate profile.

 This document defines a new RDAP extension, "rpki1", for accessing the RPKI registration data within the Internet Number Registry System (INRS) for aforementioned RPKI profiles through RDAP.
 The Internet Number Registry System (INRS) is